harveyt/harveyt.github.io/_posts/2014-12-31-setting-up-a-free-blog.markdown

 While you wait, you might want to:

 * Bookmark `http://NAME.github.io/` in your browser, which is where you personal page will reside.
+  * Keep refreshing every 5 minutes or so, eventually you should see the same thing as your local preview.
 * Read more about [Markdown]
 * Read more about [Octopress 3]
 * Read more about [Jekyll]